-Li Xin (李斯), aged 43, had been serving as the financial controller since April 2013, and was appointed as the chief financial officer in November 2015.
+Li Xin (李昕), aged 44, had been serving as the financial controller since April 2013, and was appointed as the chief financial officer in November 2015.
 He is primarily responsible for financial management.
-Mr. Li obtained a bachelor's degree in industrial economics from the Dongbei University of Finance and Economics (東北財經大學) in Dalian in July 1995.
+Mr. Li obtained a bachelor's degree in industrial economics from Dongbei University of Finance and Economics (東北財經大學) in Dalian in July 1995.
 He also obtained a master's degree in law from Jilin University (吉林大學) in Jilin in July 2003.
-Mr. Li is the husband of Ms. Zheng Fang, the marketing director of the Group.
+Mr. Li is the husband of Ms. Zheng Fang, the senior marketing director of the Group.

 Mr. Li has over 20 years of experience in finance and taxation.
 Mr. Li had been serving as an officer in the first investigation bureau of the Dalian Municipal Local Taxation Bureau between August 1995 and August 2002, where he was responsible for the investigation and examination works.
 In June 2002, Mr. Li became the general manager of the planning and finance department of Haichang Group Co.
 His responsibilities include, financial management system development, budget formation, assets management, investment and financial reporting and management.
-In March 2010, Mr. Li was appointed as the general manager of the planning and finance department of Haichang Enterprise Development, where he also started to serve as the chief financial officer in December 2010.
-In April 2013, he was appointed as the chief financial officer and the general manager of the planning and finance department of Haichang China.
+In March 2010, Mr. Li was appointed as the general manager of the planning and finance department of Haichang Corporation Development, where he also started to serve as the chief financial officer in December 2010.
+In April 2013, he was appointed as the chief financial officer and the general manager of the planning and finance department of Haichang Corporation Development.

-Liu Jiabin (劉家斌), aged 46, had been serving as the project construction director since April 2013 and was appointed as the chief operation officer and engineering senior director in November 2015.
-He is primarily responsible for the daily operation management of the direct value-add business of the Company, and also responsible for the management of the engineering centre.
-Mr. Liu completed Executive Master in Business Administration at the Dongbei University of Finance and Economics (東北財經大學) in Dalian in December 2014.
+Liu Jiabin (劉家斌), aged 47, had been serving as the project construction director since April 2013 and was appointed as the chief operation officer and senior business management director in November 2015.
+He is primarily responsible for the daily operation management of the direct value-add business of the Company, and also responsible for the overall management of the Company's goods, restaurants, hotels, secondary development of entertainment project management and commercial rental management as well as staff management of the center.
+Mr. Liu completed Executive Master in Business Administration at Dongbei University of Finance and Economics (東 北財經大學) in Dalian in December 2014.

 Mr. Liu has over 10 years of experience in property development and management experience.
 Mr. Liu joined Haichang Group Co in September 2002 as the deputy manager of the resources department and he was responsible for establishing the supply chain for the company.
-He later had been serving as the general manager of Jiemusi Haixin Housing Development Co., Ltd. (佳木斯海新房屋開發有限公司) from March 2005 to April 2007 and he was responsible for the daily management of the project companies.
+He later had been serving as the general manager of Jiamusi Haixin Housing Development Co., Ltd. (佳木斯海新房屋開發有限公司) from March 2005 to April 2007 and he was responsible for the daily management of the project companies.
 In April 2007, he rejoined Haichang Group Co as the general manager of the tourism development and management department and from November 2007 to July 2009, he had been serving as the general manager of Chengdu Polar, where he was responsible for establishing the strategic goals and operation model for the company.
-From March 2010 to February 2013, Mr. Liu had been serving as the general manager of Dalian Fisherman's Wharf Development and Construction Co., Ltd. (大連漁夫碼頭開發建設有限公司), a project company owned by Haichang Real Estate.
+From March 2010 to February 2013, Mr. Liu had been serving as the general manager of Dalian Fisherman's Wharf Development and Construction Co., Ltd. (大連漁夫 碼頭開發建設有限公司), a project company owned by Haichang Real Estate.
 Since May 2012, Mr. Liu has been serving as the vice president of Haichang Real Estate and he is responsible for overseeing the commercial operation department.
 Since April 2013, he has been serving as the project construction director and the general manager of the engineering management department of Haichang China.